 Credentialing was a major topic during the meeting, with the Board hearing updates from a task committee studying the potential creation of single-tier system of post-P.E. competency-based credentialing.
 A panel moderated by former ASCE President Norma Jean Mattei provided valuable context on the issue from leaders representing other organizations who have built similar credential models.
 Ultimately, the Board approved a market research study during the next year to collect more information about the feasibility of such a credential.

 Jim Tymon, executive director, and Carlos Braceras, president, of the American Association of State Highway and Transportation Officials, spoke with the Board about continued synergy between ASCE and AASHTO.

 In an effort to boost the organization’s efficiency and nimbleness, the Board approved the creation of a task committee to review existing committees and present in the future any recommendations for streamlining our committee structure.

 The Board also approved the preparation of documents for approval that would potentially allow affiliate members of ASCE to vote in Society elections.
 These documents will be presented to the Board for first reading in October before being put to a Board vote at the January 2020 meeting, requiring two-thirds approval.
 The amendment to modify eligible voters would then have to be approved by two-thirds of voters in a Society-wide election.

 The Board approved several new, revised and rescinded policy statements from the Public Policy Committee.
 Among the new statements (which can be read in full here) were policies related to federal support for higher education and licensure of civil engineering faculty.

-The next Board meeting is scheduled for July 12 and 13 at ASCE Headquarters in Reston, VA.
+The next Board meeting is scheduled for October in Miami, following the ASCE 2019 Convention.